Middle School Science at St. John School

 - Be respectful towards others;

-- Do all work assigned to you and turn it in on time;
+- Complete all assigned work and submit it on time;

 I do not think that any students will have a hard time meeting these expectations, but if students make a poor choice, I am willing to help them choose a wiser path.
 Refer to the Behavior Policy guidelines (which you and your parents will need to read and sign) for more specific information.